Home Page

 During the early part of the 20th century, it boomed as a "spa" city with bathhouses and regal hotels hosting guests from all over the country.
 During the roaring 20s, gambling and speak easies were as easy to find as the hot spring baths.
 Again it was a neutral ground; this time it was for the competing gangs of Chicago, Detroit and New York.
 It is said Al Capone kept a specific room reserved at the Arlington Hotel.

 There are, of course, a number of great shops and antique stores to tempt the shopping instinct in you.
-Hot Springs is developing a reputation as an arts magnet, with several great art galleries nestled in along Central Avenue in the historic district, and some renowned artists in residence.
+Hot Springs is developing a reputation as an arts center, with several great art galleries nestled in along Central Avenue in the historic district, and some renowned artists in residence.
 Several of the galleries join together to host "Art Walk" on the first Friday of every month when they remain open late.
 Many serve a taste of wine and have one of the artists present to talk about his or her work.

 Hot Springs hosts a great Blues Festival in September and a much heralded Documentary Film Festival in October, as well as the World's Shortest St Patrick's Day Parade.
 And, of course, the city celebrates Oktoberfest and goes all out decorating for the Christmas season.